enzo-dante/tech_prep/README.md

     public void addToFront(Employee employee) {

-        // instantiate a new node that will serve as the new head of the linkedList EmployeeNode node = new EmployeeNode(employee);
+        // instantiate a new node that will serve as the new head of the linkedList EmployeeNode newNode = new EmployeeNode(employee);

         if(isEmpty()) {

-            // if the linkedList is empty, than added node will serve as head and tail this.tail = node;
+            // if the linkedList is empty, then new node will serve as head and tail this.tail = newNode;

         } else {

-            // If list is NOT empty, set the current head node's doubly previous pointer to the new node. this.head.setPrevious(node);
+            // If list is NOT empty, set the current head node's previous pointer to the new node. this.head.setPrevious(newNode);

-            // set the current head as the new node's next value (shift current head down 1 node) node.setNext(this.head);
+            // set the current head as the new node's next value (shift current head down 1 node) newNode.setNext(this.head);
         }

-        // establish new doubly-linked node as new head this.head = node;
+        // establish new doubly-linked node as new head this.head = newNode;

+        // increment size of doubly linkedList
         this.size++;
     }